beothorn/presentationHeroesGuideToDevTools/static/README.md

 ## Who am I?

-Present myself
+I am a developer, and I like to code.
+The feeling of telling a computer to calculate something that you could not possibly do yourself and having a response is awesome.

+I am currently a fullstack developer in the app used by drivers delivering goods for the Metro Cash and Carry.

+The DriverApp lives inside the ecossystem of microservices inside Metronom and Metro, and is the bridge between deliveries and the rest of our system.

+It is a ReactApp packaged with Cordova, with a backend using Spring Boot, Java, Scala and Cassandra.

 ## Everything is fine when everything is fine

-When you follow the common practice of our industry, most of the time things are fine.
+And we follow the common practice of our industry.
 We have unit tests to protect us, we have functional tests, we do QA, smoke tests and all of those let us sleep at night.

+We have a pre-production environment, where we can run manual tests.

-Even when we deploy, we can do it in a way that if we realize something went wrong we can go back.
+We have our docker image repository and our infrastructure on kubernetes, so if we realize something went wrong with our deploy we can revert to our last image with ease.

+And all this setup give us peace of mind.
 When everything is fine, everything is fine.

 ## The Evil bug